vierge-noire/cakephp-fixture-factories/README.md

 ## [Inside Fixture Factories](docs/factories.md)

-What the Fixture Factories look like, and how they can incoporate your business logic.
+What the fixture factories are.
+Have a careful look at this section to understand the concept of the package.

 ## [Creating Test Fixtures](docs/examples.md)